-Students wishing to pursue an independent project but who are not interested in submitting to the rigors and restrictions of the full PhD program might prefer the Taos Institute Diploma in the Study of Professional Practice (http://www.taosinstitute.net/diploma-programs).
+Students wishing to pursue an independent project but who are not interested in submitting to the rigors and restrictions of the academically oriented PhD program might prefer the Taos Institute Diploma in the Study of Professional Practice (http://www.taosinstitute.net/diploma-programs).

 The Taos Institute is a non-profit organization dedicated to fostering productive dialogue at the intersection of social constructionist theory and societal practices.
 Through numerous workshops, conferences, web offerings, and distance learning programs, thousands of professionals from many organizations and nations have drawn sustenance.
 The present program extends the fruits of this ongoing dialogue to the domain of advanced education.